Felhof/connectome/README.md

 # LLM Connectome Explorer
 This repository provides tools for exploring the information flow inside large language models.
 It contains functions for various interventions and strategies for creating information-flow diagrams.
-See the LW companion post [INSERT LINK HERE] for an in-depth explanation of the tool's purpose.
+See the LW [companion post](https://www.lesswrong.com/posts/xNgdJEep9DQQWhSbv/understanding-the-information-flow-inside-large-language) for an in-depth explanation of the tool's purpose.

 ![alt text](img/ioi_mary_zero_basic.png)